 1. How sales management should implement strategy.
 If you’ve hired a sales manager to lead your sales team, this is your insurance policy that execution at 5,000 feet will occur in alignment with the goals you set at 30,000 feet.

 2. Mirroring the best sellers’ success roadmap is not always optimal.
 Although your best sellers deliver your best results, who says those results are optimal?
 What if they could do better?
-If your best seller could do 10% better at each stage, what would that do for your company?
+If your best seller could do 10% better at each stage in the sales process, what would that do for your company?
 Review each step to see if improved results are possible.

 3. Be sure all sales collateral/support items add value in moving sales forward.
-For example, critical to include but often left out of case studies used for Door Opening include; what was happening in your client’s world at the time he felt that having a conversation with someone new couldn’t wait, why did he feel that the conversation needed to happen with someone new (his internal/external resources were not the obvious choice), why were you selected as one of the people with whom to have the conversation and why were you chosen for the work.
+For example, critical to include but often left out of case studies used for Door Opening include; what was happening in your client’s world at the time he/she felt that having a conversation with someone new couldn’t wait, why did he/she feel that the conversation needed to happen with someone new (the current internal/external resources were not the obvious choice), why were you selected as one of the people with whom to have the conversation and why were you chosen for the work.

-4. Lead nurturing which actually nutures leads.
-The #1 reason why sales which should close don’t close is the lack of effective and timely follow through.
-Including examples of effective follow through with appropriate timing will help ensure sellers deepen relationships versus sending pointless “checking in” or “touching base” emails.
+4. Lead nurturing which actually nurtures leads.
+One top reason why sales which should close don’t close is the lack of effective and timely follow-through.
+Including examples of effective follow-through with appropriate timing will help ensure sellers deepen relationships versus sending pointless “checking in” or “touching base” emails.

 5. Provide situational messaging.
 Managing a conversation on a buffet line at a conference is different than managing a conversation on a cold call.
 Providing tested sales messaging for each situation will ensure sellers don’t misuse valuable air time with prospects and centers of influence.